1. Introductory Mathematics

 |16."Tensor Analysis on Manifolds (Dover Books on Mathematics)" by Richard L Bishop|

-“Tensor Analysis on Manifolds (Dover Books on Mathematics)” Book Review: This book is designed for engineers, physicists.
-And also for applied mathematicians at advanced undergraduate and graduate levels.
-This book covers the general theory of relativity and its adaptability to a wide range of mathematical and physical problems.
-It includes tensor analysis, an emphasis on notation, and the manipulation of indices.
-It also includes advanced calculus, notation and explains various topics in set theory and topology.
-Later, it focuses on function-theoretical and algebraic aspects, manifolds, and integration theory.
-The book contains Worked examples and exercises that appear throughout the text.
+“Tensor Analysis on Manifolds (Dover Books on Mathematics)” Book Review: This book is specifically designed for advanced undergraduate and graduate students in engineering, physics, and applied mathematics.
+It delves into the general theory of relativity and its application to a broad spectrum of mathematical and physical problems.
+The book covers topics such as tensor analysis, notation conventions, index manipulation, advanced calculus, set theory, and topology.
+The latter half of the book concentrates on function theory, algebraic aspects, manifolds, and integration theory.
+Additionally, the book features numerous worked examples and exercises throughout the text to aid in comprehension.

 |17."Mathematics for Physicists (Dover Books on Physics)" by Philippe Dennery and Andre Krzywicki|